 A tagged argument is an argument for a command that begins with ":" followed by a tag naming the argument, such as ":contains".
 This argument means that zero or more of the next tokens have some particular meaning depending on the argument.
-These next tokens may be numbers or strings but they are never blocks.
+These next tokens may be literal data, but they are never blocks.